 Shawn knew police suspicions regarding the crime would fall on him, even though he had been in the Laclede County Jail since January.
 Kaylie was in the process of divorcing him, and Kaylie was found killed along with her new boyfriend, Stout.

 Investigators "laid the big question to me. `Did you have anything to do with it?"'
 Shawn says.
-"I think being asked that question hurt more than the whole situation."
+"I think being asked that question hurt more than the

-arrest of Flack, information has trickled into Shawn about the case.
+Since the arrest of Flack, information has trickled into Shawn about the case.
 Behind bars, he says he's had to focus on forgiveness, faith, and coming to grips with the killing of his daughter.

 "I have a year's worth of memories (with Lana-Leigh), and it's not enough," he said.